-Lack of liquidity in uranium company investments.
+Lack of liquidity in equity investments.

-The Company owns ordinary shares of Yellow Cake, which are publicly traded on the AIM.
+The Company owns ordinary shares of Yellow Cake and common shares of QRC, which are publicly traded on the AIM and TSX-V, respectively.
 Further, the Company may make additional investments in securities of companies involved in the uranium industry in the future.
 Some of the companies in which the Company may hold equity interests in or in which it may invest may be thinly traded or have no market at all.
 There are no restrictions on the investment by the Company in illiquid securities.
 It is possible that the Company may not be able to sell such positions, in whole or in part, without facing substantially adverse prices.
 If the Company is required to transact in such securities before its intended investment horizon, the performance of the Company could suffer.